*Updated on December 2016

 7. Put yourself in other’s shoe

-We’re always quick to pass a judgement when someone’s action don’t meet our expectations.
+We’re always quick to pass a judgment when someone’s action doesn’t meet our expectations.

 Here’s a story that happened some time ago…